 The village of Ubud itself is small but the surroundings are where the real magic and sites are and where you can expect to escape the hustle and bustle.

-Visit Ubud and you’ll find culture, art, good food and shopping.
+Visit Ubud and you’ll find culture, art, good food, and shopping.
 Lot’s of shopping.
 It’s where yogis flock to to enjoy the serene settings just off of the busy streets and where visitors come to indulge in the local lifestyle through cuisine and the nature.

-Ubud is as spiritual as much as it is a tourist centre and this unique combination makes Ubud one of the top destinations not only in Bali but in the world, making it a must visit destination during any trip to Bali.
+Ubud is as spiritual as much as it is a tourist centre and this unique combination makes Ubud one of the top destinations not only in Bali but in the world, making it a must-visit destination during any trip to Bali.

 Things to do in Ubud

-In this article you’ll find what to do in Ubud to keep you busy for 2 days to 1 week.
+In this article you’ll find what to do in Ubud and travel tips to keep you busy for 2 days to 1 week.
 There are so many Ubud activities and places to visit in Ubud that your time spent here can vary a lot depending on what you want to do during your Ubud itinerary.

 All prices are quoted in Indonesia rupiah.
 Check up to date conversions here.

-You are free to walk through the rice terraces for an entrance fee of 10,000 but you will also be asked to give a donation each time you cross into a new farmers property.
+You are free to walk through the rice terrace for an entrance fee of 10,000 but you will also be asked to give a donation each time you cross into a new farmers property.
 The terraces offer incredible views from above for drone shots but also are stunning down on land.

 If you don’t feel like trekking through the terraces (beware don’t go after it rains!) then you can get a beautiful shot on the famous ‘Love Bali’ swing that sits just outside of the terraces at one of the cafes that lines the street.